Masters in Nurse-Midwifery

 Applying for and Scheduling the Certification Examination

-Candidates have 24 months from the date they complete their nurse-midwifery program to pass the CNM examination.
-Examinees man attempt the examination a total of four times.
+Candidates must pass the CNM examination within 24 months of completing their nurse-midwifery program.
+Examinees may attempt the examination a total of four times.

 All candidates must apply to take the exam through the AMCB by completing the Application for Testing and Subsequent Certification as a CNM and submitting it to the AMCB, along with the $500 examination fee.